chadrik/types-PySide/README.md

     $ pip install types-PySide2

 This will add the `PySide2-stubs` and `shiboken2-stubs` packages into your site-packages directory.
+Yes, the name of the pypi package is `types-PySide2` but the python package it installs is `PySide2-stubs`.
+It's confusing, but [PEP 561](https://peps.python.org/pep-0561/) requires that the installed package name is of the form `$PACKAGE-stubs`, so all of us PySide stub developers are installing a package with the same name.

 Note, you may need to uninstall other PySide2 stubs first: